 We want our festival to be inclusive and welcoming to all.
 The level grass field is suitable for wheelchair users, although it is a rural location and the field is a bit bumpy in places.
 We can reserve a few car parking spaces right by the field for those with reduced mobility, please contact us if you'd like to use one.

 The festival will go ahead whatever the weather.
 There are some limited covered seating areas available but if it looks like rain, bring waterproofs and wellies.
-We may need to change the acts or timings in the event of very bad weather.
+We will make every effort to carry out the programme as advertised but we may need to change the acts or timings in the event of very bad weather.

 Our festival field is quite small and we want everybody to be able to see the stage so we’d prefer rugs and folding chairs.
 We also have marquee space around the edges where you can sit in the shade or take a break from the sun.
 That said, if you need to put up a small sun shelter that’s OK but we would ask you to keep it to the rear or sides of the audience space so as not to block the view to the stage

 Tickets are non-refundable.
 In the extremely unlikely event that the festival is cancelled there will be no refunds.

 Please leave your dog at home; they are not allowed on the festival site.
 Guide dogs are welcome of course.

 Interested in performing at our festival ?
 Find out more here.

 We are committed to maintaining the trust and confidence of visitors to our website and festival.
 We will protect your personal data and do not sell, rent or trade email lists with other companies and businesses for marketing purposes.
 You can read our Privacy Notice here.